lpollier/battmon/README.md

 ## Disclaimer

-Requires some electronics skills.
+It requires electronics skills.
 There is no guarantee.
 Use this tool and associated data at your own risk.

 ## License
 ----